Executive Transport Wing (German Air Force)

-The Executive Transport Wing of the Federal Ministry of Defence (Flugbereitschaft des Bundesministeriums der Verteidigung, abbr.: FlBschftBMVg or FBS BMVg (Note: Literally translated as Flight Readiness [Service] of the Federal Ministry of Defence)) is a flying formation of the German Air Force with a wide variety of tasks.
+The Executive Transport Wing of the Federal Ministry of Defence (Flugbereitschaft des Bundesministeriums der Verteidigung, (Note: lit.
+'Flight readiness [service] of the Federal Ministry of Defence') abbr.: FlBschftBMVg or FBS BMVg) is a flying formation of the German Air Force with a wide variety of tasks.
 Occasionally it is ambiguously listed as the Special Air Missions Wing in English language articles.
 The wing is based at Cologne Bonn Airport with Berlin Brandenburg Airport used as a location for its helicopters.
 It is planned to bring the two operating locations together at Berlin Brandenburg Airport.